 rattles, medicine bags & more

-Painting on rawhide and leather, for me, began about 10 years ago.
-I enjoy it very much, although I’m not, nor have I ever been, a hunter.
-There’s a kinship felt when working with animal hides and bone.
-As I paint cow skulls, rawhide drums and other natural surfaces, I feel a deepening connection and a respect for our creator and all living things.
-It has become my preferred canvas for my acrylic art.
-It’s not only a way to express my art, but it’s also a way that I can “bless the beasts”.
-My art gives them a second life.
+Painting on rawhide and leather began for me in my mid-60s.
+I enjoy it deeply, though I am not, nor have I ever been, a hunter.
+There is a kinship felt when working with animal hides and bone.
+As I paint cow skulls, rawhide drums, and other natural surfaces, I feel a deepening connection to — and respect for — our Creator and all living things.
+Rawhide has become my preferred canvas for acrylic art, and it offers me something beyond pure expression.
+It is a way to bless the beasts, to honor them and give them a second life through art.

 Most of these pieces have been on display at Tortilla Flat, many have sold.
 I add new art work & artifacts about 4x year at both Tortilla Flat and Casa de Baca Gallery.